 Hot dog Vs. Hamburger

 Usually this debate comes down to preference, but when it comes to which option is healthier, the hamburger comes out on top.
 Why?
-Calories are not as important here as quality.
 Just like our mini weenies, hot dogs are typically made with low quality meat and highly processed with nitrates added, I mean how do you think they get it into that shape anyway?
 On the other hand, the hamburger, made from beef that has simply been ground up, is far less processed (and far more recognizable by your body as food).
 With the hamburger, we also have a lot of opportunities to improve it!
 When purchasing ground beef, read the labels!
-Look out for hormone-free & antibiotic free beef indicating that the cows were not given any growth hormones or antibiotics which can effect the quality of the meat.
+Look out for hormone-free & antibiotic free beef indicating that the cows were not given any growth hormones or antibiotics which can affect the quality of the meat.
 If you want to take it a step further, buying grass-fed beef is also a smarter choice.
-Additionally, you can always buy a leaner cut of beef, or go for a turkey or chicken burger if you want to cut back on the calories a little.
-Finally, when it comes to the bun, you can easily swap out your traditional hamburger bun for a whole wheat bun/bread (or skip the bun altogether).
+Additionally, you can always buy a leaner cut of beef, or go for a turkey or chicken burger for a higher protein, lower fat option.
+Finally, when it comes to the bun, you can easily swap out your traditional hamburger bun for a whole wheat bun/bread.
 With these little swaps, the hamburger can actually be a really healthy option.

 Not feeling a hamburger or hot dog this time?

 Opting for grilled meat like chicken and/or grilled vegetables is always a clean option.

 Try these Grilled Pesto Chicken & Tomato Kebabs from 'SkinnyTaste'